sringe/academic-kickstart/content/home/posts.md

 title = "News"
 subtitle = ""

 welcomemessage = "... to the official website of the Ab initio multi-scale engineering (AIMS-E) lab at DGIST.
-We are currently seeking motivated students (Intern, Master, PhD, Postdoc) for our lab, contact us if you are interested!"
+We are currently seeking motivated students (Intern, Master, PhD) for our lab, contact us if you are interested!"

 includetwitter = true #include twitter in addition

 [content]
   # Page type to display.
 E.g. post, talk, or publication.